 From campus phones, ext.
 212455

-If, after submitting a complaint with the above, you do not feel your complaint has been resolved, you may contact the Pennsylvania Office of Attorney General which will investigate the alleged violation.
+Contact the Pennsylvania Office of Attorney General if you feel that your complaint has not been resolved.
+They will investigate the alleged violation.
 Contact information for the Office of Attorney General is available upon request.